feather-design-system/feather-design-system/docs/Components/Checkbox/README.md

 ### Attributes

 Specifying a `class` or `data-ref-id` attribute will cause them to be applied to the component root container `div`.
 All other attributes are passed to the `input` where it makes sense.
 Some will be ignored if they conflict with attributes we need to use for accessibility.

+### Notes

+The structure of Checkboxes means that their value is atomic and not shared with the CheckboxGroup by default.
+For convenient validation, you can instead bind Checkbox values to properties of an `Object` and pass in a validation schema.
+However, this is totally optional and can also be achieved without using an `Object`.
+Please see the [Form Validation](/Components/FormValidation/) page for a working example.